mjcarley/nbi/JOSS/paper.md

 the surface, the left hand side is replaced by $\phi/2$ and the equation is interpreted as a boundary integral equation to be solved subject to an appropriate boundary condition.
-By default, NBI implements a Neumann boundary condition as that most appropriate to acoustic scattering and to potential problems in fluid dynamics.
+By default, NBI implements a Neumann (surface normal derivative) boundary condition as that most appropriate to acoustic scattering and to potential problems in fluid dynamics.

 # Features